-Applicants intending to apply for FY 2016 funding under this program, are strongly encouraged to submit a letter of registration.
+Applicants intending to apply for FY 2016 funding under this program are strongly encouraged to submit a letter of registration.
 The letter should state that the applying organization is registered and current with the System for Award Management (SAM) and with Grants.gov.
-The letter should be submitted to OVW at OVW.JFF@usdoj.gov by January 4, 2016.
+The letter should be submitted to OVW at OVW.Disabilities@usdoj.gov by March 18, 2016.
 This will ensure that the applicant is well-positioned to successfully submit a proposal by the application deadline.
 This letter will not obligate the applicant to submit an application.
 See Appendix B for a sample Letter of Registration.

-Pre-Application Conference Call
+Pre-Application Conference Calls

-OVW will conduct one Pre-Application Conference Call.
-During this call, OVW staff will review the Justice for Families requirements, review the solicitation, and allow for a brief question and answer session.
-Participation in this call is optional.
+OVW will conduct two Pre-Application Conference Calls for new applicants.
+During these calls, OVW staff will review the Disability Grant Program requirements, review the solicitation, and allow for a brief question and answer session.
+Participation in these calls is optional.